Rorttyra/CECS-327-Mockup-Discord/README.md

 # Dependencies:

-This project uses node.js so be sure to install it.
+This project uses node.js & Redis so be sure to install it.

 Make sure to run `npm install` to get all depedencies once you have node.js .

+Download Redis

 # Deployment: